hack13/ansible-opennic-setup/README.md

 * Installs and configures Named
 * Configures SELinux to allow Named without turning off SELinux

+## Ubuntu 18.04 LTS
+* Installs and configures Bind9
+* Installs and sets UFW to allow SSH and Port 53 (doesn't do any other changes)

 ## To-Do
 * Debian Support
 * Ubuntu Support